chrrpat/BS32012/Project/README.md

 **mymodels.py** : This script allows the user to provide a geneid, and use this to query the database for the corresponding gene name, description and associated probes.
 Further queries can be added with more code.
 This A template for this file was provided by David Martin which I completed.

 **mymodelstest.py** : This is an altered version of the mymodels.py file.
-It has an attempt to add the ability to find the expression values with a given sampleID and ID_ref.
+It has an attempt to add the ability to find the expression values with a given sampleid and ID_ref.